 While we have tried to provide general examples of what mentoring means, we recognize that each discipline has its own special set of mentoring needs and challenges.
-Therefore, Graduate Programs/Groups may set specific guidelines to further define the individual roles of Graduate Advisors, major professors, faculty supervisors, and staff program/group advisors (see Appendix A for an example).
+Therefore, Graduate Programs/Groups may set specific guidelines to further define the individual roles of Graduate Advisors, major professors, faculty supervisors, and staff program/group advisors.
 Graduate programs/group mentoring guidelines and activities will be reviewed during the program review process.